Entering the German coffee market

 German buyers will also perform a green coffee assessment.
 This includes a screen-size evaluationassessment, defect count, and an assessment of bean colour, appearance and smell.
 This is followed by a moisture check and water activity analysis.
 Sample roasting is then performed to evaluateassess the quality and uniformity of the green coffee.

 Coffee is also assessed and scored by a method called cupping.
 Buyers will use different protocols and standards to conduct a sensory assessment.
 However, the SCA recommends specific guidelines and protocols for cupping coffee.
 The most widely used cupping tool is the SCA’s Coffee Taster's Flavour Wheel.
 Some of the quality attributes assessed are: flavour, fragrance/aroma, aftertaste, acidity, body, uniformity, balance, cleanliness, sweetness and off-notes.

 Note that there is no exact definition of specialty coffee within the coffee industry.
 The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider that coffees graded and cupped with scores below 80 are considered standard quality and not specialty.
 Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
 Some buyers consider 80 too low and demand a cupping score of 85 or higher.

-Labels of green coffee exported to Germany should comply with the general food labelling requirements of the European Union.
-The label should be written in English and should include the following information to ensure traceability of individual batches:
+Labels of green coffee exported to Germany should be written in English and should include the following information to ensure traceability of individual batches:

 Other packaging used in transporting coffee includes polypropylene super sacks for 1 tonne of coffee, polyethylene liners for 21.6 tonnes and vacuum-packed coffee.
 These techniques provide two advantages in the coffee trade, namely increasing efficiency and maintaining or preserving quality.